intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

   d4p_model = d4p.mb.convert_model(cb_model)

 .. note:: Convert model only once and then use it for the inference.

-   Also note that experimental support for XGBoost* categorical data is not supported at this time.
-   In order for the model conversion to work with daal4py, non-numeric data should be converted to numeric data before training and converting the model.

 Classification and Regression Inference
 ----------------------------------------